 Shifting rubble and collapsed stanchions soon revealed a grate.
 Brother Glavius heaved at it.
-‘It’s sealed from the inside, sir.
-If Munin is in there, someone didn’t want him to get back out.’
+‘It’s sealed from the inside.
+If he’s is in there, someone didn’t want him getting back out.’

 Nu’kan pushed past his battle brother.
 He clasped the inferno pistol from the mag-lock at his thigh.
-‘Stand back, brother, this is work for the Salamanders.’
+‘Allow me, brother.’

-Glavius sniffed.
+Glavius sniffed while his comrade’s pistol flashed, colouring the white helm that marked him as an apothecary.
 ‘Whose gene seed is so important that it needs the three of us to extract?’

 ‘The Black Shield?’
 Glavius scoffed.
 ‘Someone in the Inquisition must have a sense of humour.’